The Fibonacci sequence

 The number 1 in the sequence stands for a square with each side 1 long.
 The number 2 stands for a square of 2 by 2 and so on.
 If the sides of the square are placed next to each other a new side of a larger square forms as explained before, e.g. 2+3 gives 5 and same goes for the squares.
 This can be repeated till infinity and with each step the squares get larger.
 Thing that is so special about this sequence can be seen when a line is drawn trough the cross points.

-With these picture is becomes apparent what the sequence actually represents.
-This pattern is seen in many natural ophenomeneon, for example in a nautilus or even in the shape of a galaxy, but it doesn end here.
-The sequence also has a connection with the golden ratio.
+With these picture is becomes clear what the sequence actually represents.
+This pattern is seen in many natural phenomenon, for example in the smallest nautilus and even in the shape of the largest galaxy’s.
+The sequence also has directly connected with the golden ratio and is used throughout history in many works of art such as the Mona Lisa, but it doesn’t stop here, the Fibonanci sequence can even be heard in music.
+The best example is Lateralus by metal band Tool.